andreasbm/web-config/README.md

 - A `tslint.json` file to configure your linting
 - A `typings.d.ts` file you can use as inspiration for your own `typings.d.ts` file
 - A `.gitignore` file you can use as inspiration for your own `.gitignore` file
-- A `.browserslistrc` you can use as inspiration for your own `.browserslistrc` file

 ## 🎉 Step 1 - Install the dependency